EneroPl/vue-partition/README.md

   editType: 'local',
   disabled: false,
   focused: false,
-  settings: {},
+  styles: {},
 }
 ```
-The presented object properties, except for "settings", define the technical characteristics of a particular data object.
+The presented object properties, except for "styles", define the technical characteristics of a particular data object.
 Each array object can set its own configuration.
 More details about each property below:

 ### value<sup><code>Number</code> | required</sup>
 Required property, the value of which is used for display/editing inside the component.
 If this property is not specified, then it is defined as 0.